 MacX DVD Ripper will convert DVDs to ISO, MP4, MKV, MOV, AVI, M4V, 3GP, MPEG, VOB, etc. for QuickTime, Apple TV and other Mac media players.
-It can also skirt around DVD region codes, CSS, UOPs, bad sectors, 99 fake titles, Disney DRM and any other DVD protections.
-Play any DVD on Mac without extra DVD player software or DVD drives.
+It can also remove DVD region codes, CSS, UOPs, bad sectors, 99 fake titles, Disney DRM and any other DVD protections.
+Play any DVD on Mac without extra DVD player software or external DVD players.

 Part 1.
 Top 6 Free DVD Players for Mac